-He has achieved international recognition for his outstanding results in photographing total eclipses of the sun and has recorded this awe-inspiring event around the world.
+He achieved international recognition for his outstanding results in photographing total eclipses of the sun and had recorded this awe-inspiring event around the world.
 His pictures of solar eclipses have appeared often in national magazines including the cover of Life magazine for April 1979.

 - B.S., Chemical Engineering, Texas A&M University, 1950

 - M.S., Chemical Engineering, Massachusetts Institute of Technology, 1952

 - M.B.A., Business Administration, University of Rochester, 1959